Holly Ernest

 Interdisciplinary applied and basic research in genetics, genomics, biology, and disease ecology for wildlife conservation and population health.

-Special interest species: Mountain Lion, Pronghorn, Bighorn Sheep, Sea Otter, Black Bear, Hummingbirds, Great Gray Owl, Yellow-billed Magpie, Swainson’s Hawk, ticks, bugs, worms, germs.
+Special interest species: Salish Sea species (forage fish and other intertidal organisms), Mountain Lion, Pronghorn, Bighorn Sheep, Sea Otter, Hummingbirds, ticks, bugs, worms, germs.

 Special interest diseases: Avian hemoparasites (blood parasites, such as avian malaria), and others

-Special interest regions: The Rocky Mountain West, California and western North America, Canada, global interests
+Special interest regions: BC Canada especially Vancouver Island, The Rocky Mountain West, California and western North America, Canada, global interests

 See Research pages